typedb/typedb-docs/_09-query/02-get-query.md

 If no variable is specified after `get`, all variables specified in the `match` clause will be returned.

-## Limitting Results
+## Limiting Results
 To limit the number of results to be returned, we use the `limit` keyword followed by the number to limit the results to.
 Let's look at an example.

 ```graql
 match $p isa person; limit 1; get;
 ```

-This query returns only one random isntance of type `person`.
+This query returns only one random instance of type `person`.

 ## Ordering Results
 To order the results by a particular variable, we use the `order` keyword followed by the variable we would like the results to be ordered by.
-A second aragument determins of the order must be `asc` (ascending) or `desc` (descending).
+A second argument determines of the order must be `asc` (ascending) or `desc` (descending).
 Let's look an example.

 ```graql
 match $p isa person has age $age; order by $age asc; get;